chaoshu1201/pdsnd_github/README.md

 washington.csv

 ### Credits
-The autor would like to thank the pandas documentation
+The author would like to thank the pandas documentation